dini-ag-kim/avram/specification.md

 ### External validation rules

-An Avram Schema MAY include references to additional validation rules with key `checks` at the [root level], at [field schedules](#field-schedule), and at [subfield schedules].
+An Avram Schema MAY include references to additional validation rules with key `checks` at the [root level], at [field schedules](#field-schedule), and at [subfield schedules] to check additional data types or integrity constraints.
 The value of this keys MUST be an string or a JSON array of strings.
 Strings SHOULD be URIs.

 ##### Example